 The Tuileries Gardens

 Sprawling just outside the Louvre, the Tuileries Gardens are the most famous of the many parks in Paris.
-The Tuileries are named for the tile factories that occupied this land when Queen Catherine de Medici built her palace here in 1564.
+The Tuileries takes its name from the tile factories that occupied this land when Queen Catherine de Medici built her palace here in 1564.
 A hundred years later, King Louis XIV hired his gardener to redesign the gardens in their current French formal style.

 The Tuileries includes two large ponds and sculptures, such as the one pictured here by Jean-Baptiste Hugues, titled “L’Homme et sa Misere.”
 Paris has its own triumphal arch, which looks much like Berlin’s Brandenburg Gate.
 The triumphal arch has graced this garden area since the 1600s.